Skalene-Ltd/level-meter-app/documentation/index.md

 ## Connect to the device

-Click on the blue 'connect' button in the 'Serial port' panel.
+Click on the blue 'connect' button in the 'Serial port' section of the sidebar.
 A dialogue box should open saying the page wants to connect to the serial port.

 Then, plug your device into a USB port on your computer.
 The device should appear in the dialogue box as `USB Serial Port`.
 Click to select this opion, and then click 'connect'.

-The 'Serial port' panel should now say 'connected'.
+The 'Serial port' section should now say "serial port connected".

 Before you use the app, make sure the device is plugged in and switched on.